kpierczy/bash-utils/lib/scripting/parseargs/readme.md

 'usage' message.

 Module is designed around variables' references (declare -n) introduced in bash 4.3.
-Public API contains a single high level function  @fun parseargs and three low level functions - @fun parsepargs, @fun parseopts and @fun parsenvs - that are components of the @fun parseargs function as well as a set of aliases that establish a helper interface for calling thses functions in various environments.
-In the simplest form @fun parseargs takes two arguments - @p args containing name of the array holding arguments to be parsed and @p pargs (from 'positional arguments') containing name of the output array where the parsed positional arguments should be stored - and copies content of the array named @p args into the array named @p pargs.
+Public API contains a single high level function @fun `parseargs` and three low level functions - @fun `parsepargs`, @fun `parseopts` and @fun `parsenvs` - that are components of the @fun `parseargs` function as well as a set of aliases that establish a helper interface for calling thses functions in various environments.
+In the simplest form @fun `parseargs` takes two arguments - @p args containing name of the array holding arguments to be parsed and @p pargs (from 'positional arguments') containing name of the output array where the parsed positional arguments should be stored - and copies content of the array named @p args into the array named @p pargs.
-Although in this form it is not the most usefull tool, this is the simplest definition of what 'to parse arguments' mean.
+Although in this form it is not the most usefull tool, this is the simplest definition of what 'to parse arguments' means.

 The module incorporates also some helper methods that can turn out to be usefull when playing with arguments' parsing in bash.

 ## Arguments' description

-To let user describe arguments of their functions and scripts in a more declarative - and so, in opitnion of the author, more readable - form "parseargs" introduces a Unified Bash Arguments Description format (UBAD for short).
+To let user describe arguments of their functions and scripts in a more declarative - and so, in opitnion of the author, more readable - form, "parseargs" introduces a **Unified Bash Arguments Description** format (UBAD for short).
 If your are the a newbie in the bash world, don't bother nomenclature.
-UBAD is just a fancy name gathering for two concpets:
+UBAD is just a fancy name gathering two concpets:

     (1) definition of the data format (called 'UBAD table') describing an argument that in other languages would be called a 'dictionary' or a 'structure' with the strictly defined keys or fields